weiserlab/ambuj/background.md

 ## Before 2000's

 I was born and grew up in Rourkela, a city in the eastern part of India, Orissa.
 In 1992, I got my first computer, an IBM PC XT that ran at 4.77 MHz.
+We were one of the first family in the city to have a personal computer!
 I spent my early years playing games but also learned programming languages like C/Basic and Pascal as a teenager.
 Since 1998, I have been an active supporter of the free and open-source software movement, with a particular interest in GNU/Linux.